BonfaceKilz/BonfaceKilz/content/post/2017-11-18-summary-of-reading-aug-nov.md

 +++
-title = "Summary of reading: August - November 2017"
+title = "Summary of Reading: August - November 2017"
 description = "A summary of all the books I have read during this time" tags = ["reviews"] categories = ["Book Reviews"]